 - Do not have a persistent cough, difficulty in breathing or other flu-like symptoms.

-- All travelers must submit the Travelers Health Surveillance Form prior to travel.
-The form is available on https://ears.health.go.ke/airline_registration/
+- Must submit the Travelers Health Surveillance Form prior to travel.
+The form is available on https://ears.health.go.ke/airline_registration/ The traveler will be issued with a QR code that should be presented at the health desk upon arrival into the country.

 - Additional guidelines on travel to Kenya may be found on the “Protocol for air travel operations during the Covid-19 Public Health crisis” published by the Ministry of Transport, Infrastructure, Housing, Urban Development and Public Works.
 The protocol can be accessed on https://kenyaembassystockholm.com/wp-content/uploads/2020/07/TRAVEL-OPERATIONS-PROTOCOL.pdf